dbogatic/crypto_wallet/README.md

 * The command will return our keys depending on the crypto we selected (which-coin) in [wallet_multi.py](https://github.com/dbogatic/crypto_wallet/blob/main/wallet_multi.py) python file.

-* We select keys we will use and put them in .env or keystore folder to hide them from public.
+* We select keys we will use and put them in .env file or keystore folder to hide them from public.

 * We can see derived keys in [keys.ipynb](https://github.com/dbogatic/crypto_wallet/blob/main/keys.ipynb) notebook.
 #
 ## Create a local Proof of Work blockchain

-We use Blockchain-Tools and [geth](https://geth.ethereum.org/) to create a local "bogicash' PoW blockchain which we will use to facilitate crypto transactions.
+We use Blockchain-Tools and [geth](https://geth.ethereum.org/) and command ` ./puppeth` to create a local "bogicash' PoW blockchain which we will use to facilitate crypto transactions.

 ![geth](images/Screen_Shot1.png)

-* For step by step description how to create a local blockchain with geth see this [PoA blockchain](https://github.com/dbogatic/poa_blockchain) repository.
+* For step by step description how to create a local blockchain with geth and `./puppeth ` see this [PoA blockchain](https://github.com/dbogatic/poa_blockchain) repository.

 * We assign two accounts we obtained using private keys through hd-derive (we used first two keys for BTC-test and ETH).